-Petroleum Liability and Restoration Insurance Program: 1988-1998
+Petroleum Liability and Restoration Insurance Program: January 1, 1989 - December 31, 1995

-The Petroleum Liability and Restoration Insurance Program (PLRIP) was created in its original form in 1988 in response to anticipated federal financial responsibility requirements.
-In the 1988 time period there were few, if any, private insurers writing coverage for petroleum-contaminated sites.
+The Petroleum Liability and Restoration Insurance Program (PLRIP) was established on January 1, 1989 in response to anticipated federal financial responsibility requirements.
+In the late 1980's there were few, if any, private insurers writing coverage for petroleum-contaminated sites.
 PLRIP provided petroleum facilities that were in State regulatory compliance eligibility to purchase \$1 million in pollution liability protection from a state-contracted insurer.
-PLRIP also provided \$1 million worth of site restoration coverage either through reimbursement or state cleanup.
-In 1992, with commercial liability insurance available in the marketplace, legislation was passed to return the responsibility for site cleanup to the responsible party and to phase out the Department's participation in the restoration insurance program by the end of 1998.
+PLRIP also provided \$1 million worth of state funded site restoration coverage.
+In the early 1990's, commercial liability insurance was available in the marketplace at cost effective premiums.
+Legislation was passed to return the responsibility for site cleanup to the responsible party and to phase out the Department's participation in the restoration insurance program by the end of 1998.
+State funded coverage was reduced to \$300,000 from January 1, 1994 to December 31, 1996.
+A reduction to \$150,000 in state funded coverage started on January 1, 1997 through December 31, 1997 with the PLIRP program officially ending on January 1, 1998.

-Abandoned Tank Restoration Program: 1990-Present
+Abandoned Tank Restoration Program: June 1, 1990 - June 30, 1996

-The Abandoned Tank Restoration Program (ATRP) was created in 1990 by the Legislature to address the problem of out-of-service or abandoned tanks that have contamination associated with previous operations.
+The Abandoned Tank Restoration Program (ATRP) was established on June 1, 1990 by the Legislature to address the problem of out-of-service or abandoned tanks that have contamination associated with previous operations.
 The original program created in 1990 had a one-year application period.
 The application deadline to participate in the program subsequently was extended to 1992, 1994, and finally in 1996 the deadline was waived indefinitely for owners financially unable to comply with tank closure.

-Petroleum Cleanup Participation Program: 1996-Present
+Petroleum Cleanup Participation Program: July 1, 1996 - December 31, 1998

-In 1996, the Petroleum Cleanup Participation Program (PCPP) was created to implement a cost-sharing cleanup for properties or sites not otherwise eligible under EDI, ATRP, or PLRIP for which contamination occurred prior to January 1, 1995.
+In 1996, the Petroleum Cleanup Participation Program (PCPP) was created to implement a cost-sharing cleanup for properties or sites not otherwise eligible under EDI, ATRP or PLRIP for which contamination occurred prior to January 1, 1995.
 Sites qualifying for the program are eligible for up to \$300,000 of site rehabilitation funding with a co-payment of 25% of the costs by the owner, operator, or person responsible.
 The co-payment percentage can be reduced if the owner demonstrates an inability to pay.